reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

      width="500">
  </p>

 -7.
 Now you need to configure your Wallet to use it in the Polygon network***.
-Click "Ethereum Mainnet" the right upper corner and then click "Add Network".
+Click "Ethereum Mainnet" (right upper corner) and then click "Add Network".

 -8.
 Fill the gaps with the following info and click "Save".